JanSeulin/JanSeulin/README.md

 # Hello there! 👋

 My name is Jan Seulin, from São Paulo - Brazil.
-I'm currently in my journey to become a full stack web developer.
-I don't have much to show yet around here, but slow and steady I'll reach there!
+I'm a Software Analysis and Development student and an IT Intern at a big world-wide company.
+My main goal is to become a full stack web developer and that's what I'm working for right now.

 ## Projects
+- DeliverKing Website (Mock-up) [[Live Demo]](https://janseulin.github.io/delivery-website--mock-up/) - Interactive website created to practice HTML, CSS and Vanilla Javascript knowledge.
--  **Portfolio Website** [[Live Demo]](https://janseulin.github.io/portfolio-website/) - Simple portfolio website, currently under construction, as I'm focusing on having what to put there after all.
-I added only a couple of sections for now.
+-  **Portfolio Website** [[Live Demo]](https://janseulin.github.io/portfolio-website/) - Simple portfolio website, currently under construction as I'm focused on building another projects to add to it.
 -  **Purple Ballad Minigame** [[Live Demo]](https://janseulin.github.io/purple-ballad--minigame/) - A reflex based game where your objective is to click on the purple rectangle on a grid as things gets faster and confusing.